Plainfield High School (Plainfield, Indiana)

-Plainfield High School (abbreviated PHS) in Plainfield, Indiana, United States.
-It is a public high school located within the Plainfield Community School Corporation.
+Plainfield High School (PHS), is a public high school in Plainfield, Indiana, United States.
+The vast majority of the town of Plainfield is within the Plainfield Community School Corporation.

-The vast majority of Plainfield is in the school district.

 History

-In March 2008, the school hosted then-democratic candidate for president Barack Obama as he spoke during his run for presidency.
+In March 2008, the school hosted then-Democratic candidate for President Barack Obama.

 Athletics

-Plainfield is a part of the Mid State Conference.
-They compete under the name "Quakers" (or Lady Quakers) and the school colors are scarlet and royal blue.
-The following IHSAA sports are offered at Plainfield (Unless marked there are separate boys and girls teams):
+Plainfield is a part of the Mid-State Conference.
+They compete under the name "Quakers" (or Lady Quakers), and the school colors are scarlet and royal blue.

+The following IHSAA sports are offered at Plainfield (unless marked, there are separate boys' and girls' teams):